input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Reserve-Management.md

 ### Reserve authentication token

 This token will be carried around by reserve utxos and provides a proof that a reserve utxo has been initialized in a correct way.
+A valid authentication token must have empty token name.

 Reserve authentication minting policy will be parametrized by `VersionOracleConfig`.